Goa (2010 film): Release

 The satellite rights of the film were sold to Sun TV.
 The film was given an "A" certificate by the Indian Censor Board., reportedly because of its content that "requires a mature audience", while also describing it as a "path breaking entertainer which explores human sexuality very beautifully".
 The film released with over 200 prints in Tamil Nadu.
 The film's release, initially expected to happen in late 2009, got postponed several times.
-It was released on 29 January 2010 worldwide with Thamizh Padam and the controversial Jaggubhai.
+It was released on 29 January 2010 worldwide with Tamizh Padam and the controversial Jaggubhai.

 Reception

-The film opened to mostly positive reviews especially from the youth, who were Venkat Prabhu's target.
-But critics has mixed reviews at best, with some commenting that the second half seems rushed and was made to resemble a mix between a casino caper and a comedy film.
-On the opening weekend, it collected 11.2 million at Chennai alone.
-The movie showed highly positive return and initially topped at the box office collections before becoming an average grosser.
+Sify wrote, "Venkat Prabhu operates on the belief that having funny people on screen is enough to get laughs.
+He simply has no story to tell, just some funny village bumpkins on a trip to Goa and their misadventures".
+Gautaman Bhaskaran of Hindustan Times wrote, "Sadly, despite all the hype that Goa raised, it cannot even pass as one of those flicks that allow you to lean back and enjoy".
+The film was number one at the Chennai box office during its opening week.